-Because the CLSUnSAL provided the most accurate unmixing results on simulated data, we applied it to the unmixing of the hyperspectral data acquired from a serpentinized harzburgite sample (SOLSA label of ERMB00-0012).
-The unmixing result was compared with the mineralogical mapping provided by QEMSCAN® technique carried out at Eramet Research.
-QEMSCAN® [8] uses a scanning electron microscopy platform and is an automatic mineral and phase characterization technique.
+Because the CLSUnSAL provided the most accurate unmixing results on simulated data, we applied it to the unmixing of the hyperspectral data acquired from a serpentinized harzburgite sample (SOLSA label of ER-MB00-0012).
+The unmixing result was compared with the mineralogical mapping provided by QEMSCAN[®] technique carried out at Eramet Research.
+QEMSCAN[®] [8] which uses a scanning electron microscopy platform is an automatic mineral and phase characterization technique.
 The technique takes into account physical, chemical and texture properties of minerals and phases in order to generate a high-resolution (up to $2\mu m$) mineral maps and porosity structures.

-Fig. 4 presents the RGB image of the serpentinized harzburgite sample, the unmixing result by the CLSUnSAL and the mineralogical mapping provided by QEMSCAN® analysis.
-As indicated by QEMSCAN® analysis, the serpentinized sample contains four phases including pyroxene (in blue), chromite (in red), serpentine (green) and olivine (grey).
-The unmixing technique successfully identifies the same mineral phases as the QEMSCAN® analysis; note that the estimated abundance values of olivine are rather low.
+Fig. 4 presents the RGB image of the serpentinized harzburgite sample, the unmixing result by the CLSUnSAL and the mineralogical mapping provided by QEMSCAN[®] analysis.
+As indicated by QEMSCAN[®] analysis, the serpentinized sample contains four phases including pyroxene (in blue), chromite (in red), serpentine (green) and olivine (grey).
+The unmixing technique successfully identifies the same mineral phases as the QEMSCAN[®] analysis.
+Fig. 4 also shows that the mineral phases identified by the unmixing technique is also well correlated with those provided by the QEMSCAN[®] analysis.

-Fig. 4 also shows that the mineral phases identified by the unmixing technique are well correlated with those provided by the QEMSCAN® analysis.
-To facilitate comparison with the QEMSCAN® results, the abundance matrix of the unmixing results was applied thresholding to find a major component in each pixel.
+Note that the unmixing technique was done using continuum removal data obtained from the original reflectance.
+To facilitate comparison with the QEMSCAN[®] results, the abundance matrix of the unmixing results was applied thresholding to find a major component in each pixel.